What Are Conventional Loans

 • a lease may be required

-Waiting Period After Bankruptcy And Foreclosure For Conventional Loans
+Waiting Period After Bankruptcy and Foreclosure For Conventional Loans

 We covered the basics of the waiting period after bankruptcy and foreclosure to qualify for conventional loans.
 However, there are certain rules and regulations with regards to qualifying for conventional loans after bankruptcy and foreclosure.
 Borrowers with a prior mortgage part of bankruptcy, the waiting period is four years from the discharged date of bankruptcy.